These states have implemented stay-at-home orders. Here's what that means for you - KVIA

 North Carolina

-Gov. Roy Cooper has issued a stay-at-home order for North Carolina that goes into effect March 30 at 5 p.m.
+Gov. Roy Cooper has issued a stay-at-home order for North Carolina that went into effect March 30 at 5 p.m.

 Residents may leave their home for essential activities, but if they need to go outside, they must maintain social distancing of at least 6 feet from other people, the order states.
 All nonessential businesses must close.
 The order limits gatherings to 10 people or less.